Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 Whatever the project, the management uses the engineer as resources equivalent to each other.
 They move them around depending on the load for different projects.
 That implies a latency for an engineer to be fully operational because of the learning curve ramp up.
 Another reason for changing the teams often is to prevent an engineer from being compulsory.
 Whatever we think about this managerial model, these are the facts and the reasons why some companies can not accumulate enough knowledge and credits in the open source ecosystem.

-## Capitalization of the knowledge
+## Capitalisation of the knowledge

 Some companies understood the importance of the open source development process and they created entities in their companies to handle the upstreaming support for their platforms.
 They operate autonomously to prevent conflicts between non-open source management and open source developers.
-This model allowed the creation of dedicated teams for the development of open source projects where the employees could become key players inside the community, capitalizing the knowledge and the experience.
+This model allowed the creation of dedicated teams for the development of open source projects where the employees could become key players inside the community, capitalising the knowledge and the experience.
 The open source community is based on a meritocratie, so the time to gain credits and confidence is saved by keeping some employees full time on the project.

 However, such an approach for a company is not obvious, especially because of the open source development process misunderstanding, the pressure of the hierarchy for lean manufacturing, short term releases and the cost of putting in place an open source center.
 Another aspect is how the management perceives their employees evolving in the open source ecosystem autonomously.